hubble459/changa-gui/README.md

 # Changa

 An API and GUI interface for scraping manga.
-It uses the [chainy](https://github.com/hubble459/chainy) package to scrape based on simple actions.
 Changa includes a builder page where you can test your chains and debug them.

 Additionally changa also keeps track of which scrapers and websites are working (and which don't).